5 min read

 interact

-Not clear how many types of recommendations Empathy Platform includes in its catalogue?
+Not clear how many types of recommendations Empathy Platform includes in its catalog?
 Check out the Recommendations overview.

 Try Recommendations to...

 • Improve product findability.
-Help your shoppers find the products in your product catalogue they’re looking for.
+Help your shoppers find the products in your product catalog they’re looking for.

 • Handle shopper frustration.
 Skip the frustrating No results found page and suggest alternative close search results that semantically match your shoppers’ intent.